Ayush312003/Facial-Expression-Recognition-ResNets/README.md

 Used ResNets instead of basic CNN Architecture to eliminate Vanishing Gradient Problem.

-Trained the model with 28k+ images, data set from Kaggle.
+Trained the model with 28k+ images, data set from kaggle.